Child Custody & Visitation

 - Obtaining sole custody for a very high-profile mother at trial when, among other things, the father had improper sexual relationships and used the family computer for sexual purposes

-- Securing a court order requiring a new trial in a custody matter when, through cross-examination, improprieties between the opposing counsel and the forensic evaluator were revealed.
-Immediately following the order, we secured an extremely favorable settlement for the client
+- Securing a court order requiring a new trial in a custody matter when, through cross-examination, improprieties between the opposing counsel and the forensic evaluator were revealed and, immediately following the order, securing an extremely favorable settlement for the client

 - Litigating on behalf of a mother in a New York divorce action that child custody matters were to be resolved in France, a more favorable jurisdiction, where she resided with the child and wanted to remain